coderofsalvation/kanban.bash/README.md

 > NOTE: make sure you have your favorite editor set in ~/.bashrc : 'export EDITOR=vim' etc

+## Kanban board grep

+    $ ./kanban show PERSONAL

+This will show a kanban board with todo's which only match 'PERSONAL'.
+Nice to get project-specific kanban overviews.

 ## Simple listing of status

     $ ./kanban TODO